 Terms of the Award

 Innovative proposals with significantly higher cost or requiring greater than one year of funding may still be considered for an Innovative Grant at the discretion of JDRF scientists.
 If you believe that your Innovative project requires a greater budget or funding period, please contact JDRF Program Scientists in the relevant area to discuss possible options for submission.
-Note: Pilot and Research Tool proposals are limited to a maximum amount of $75,000.

 Examples of innovative proposals that might be considered as exceptions include: